carloslack/KoviD/docs/TestFeatures.md

 *** ERROR: PROCNAME is not defined.
 Please invoke make with PROCNAME="your_process_name".
 Stop.
 ```

+### How to Write tests?

+Each test consists of a pair of files:

+    1) Bash Script (.sh file): A shell script that will be transferred to QEMU.
+It contains the set of commands we want to test.
+    2) Expected Output (.test file): A file that contains the expected output for the test, which we use to verify that our feature is working as intended.

+Test Markers:

+    - Deploy Mode Tests (# DEPLOY_ONLY): Some tests are run only when the Loadable Kernel Module (LKM) is built in deploy mode.
+These tests have a .test file marked with # DEPLOY_ONLY at the top.
+    - Debug Mode Tests (# DEBUG_ONLY): Tests that should only run in debug mode are marked with # DEBUG_ONLY in their .test files.
+    - If a test does not have any of these marker, it will be run in each mode.

 ### Run tests

 Please make sure to install llvm-tools, since we will be using some of the tools for testing infrastructure: